0e4ef622/remani/README.md

 The goal is not to _emulate_ other games, it's just to mimick the interface so that you don't have to learn how to read a new skin.

+Currently requires nightly rust for the `literal` macro matcher feature.

 Libraries used
 ==============
 * [Piston](https://github.com/PistonDevelopers/piston) [MIT]